The Need For Speed: Rapid Refitting Techniques for Bayesian Spectral Characterization of the Gravitational Wave

 \subsection{Recreating the results of the NANOGrav $12.5$-year data set}

-We now apply our refitting techniques to the NANOGrav $12.5$-year dataset to assess performance against published results.
-Analysis of the NANOGrav $12.5$-year data set did not find significant evidence for Hellings \& Downs inter-pulsar correlations, however there was strong evidence for a spatially-uncorrelated common process across the array of pulsars.
-The posterior probability density for an analysis with a $5$-frequency power-law common process (and $30$-frequency power-law per-pulsar intrinsic red noise) is shown in \autoref{fig:12p5}, along with a PTA free-spectrum refit and GFL Lite analysis on this data set.
-We use the published posterior chains for the $5$-frequency common process \citep{Arzoumanian2020-br}, however we re-ran the PTA free-spectrum analysis to ensure adequate sampling for accurate KDE reconstruction.
-As expected, the PTA free-spectrum refit is more accurate than GFL Lite, recovering the posterior on the published uncorrelated power-law parameters with a Hellinger distance of $0.10$, while GFL Lite gave a Hellinger distance of $0.33$.
+We now apply our refitting techniques to the NANOGrav $12.5$-year data set to assess performance against published results.
+Analysis of the NANOGrav $12.5$-year data set did not find significant evidence for Hellings \& Downs inter-pulsar correlations, however, there was strong evidence for a CURN process.
+The posterior probability density for an analysis with a $5$ frequency power-law CURN process (including $30$ frequency power-law per-pulsar intrinsic red noise) is shown in \autoref{fig:12p5}, along with a PTA free-spectrum refit and GFL Lite analysis on this data set.
+The PTA free-spectrum refit is consistent with the published full likelihood with a Hellinger distance of $H=0.13$.